THISISDINOSAUR/Anatomy/README.md

 - Make debug drawing dynamically sized
 At the moment, all debug elements are a fixed size, so depending on the scale of the thing being rendered, they may be far too small or far too large

-- Add ability to select bones
-With display to show the position of the cursor relative to the selected bone

-- Highlight on mouse over
-To reduce visual clutter, only show bone labels on mouse over (or when bone is selected?)

-- Draw paths relative to bone

-- Dragging points/bones/connection points?
-Might not actually be too hard to implement, so may be worth it (just doing points is probably the most useful and the least complicated to implement)

 ### Server

 A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.